Alice Torriani: Early life

-Alice graduated from The Paolo Grassi Drama School in Milan in 2007 and started theatrical tours in Italy and Europe with Romeo Castellucci, Alvis Hermanis, Massimo Castri, Gabriele Lavia and Franca Valeri among others.
+Alice Torriani graduated from the Paolo Grassi Drama School in Milan in 2007 and started theatrical tours in Italy and Europe with Romeo Castellucci, Alvis Hermanis, Massimo Castri, Gabriele Lavia and Franca Valeri, among others.

-Alice graduated from Paolo Grassi Drama School in Milan in 2007, after three years of intense studies.
+Torriani graduated from Paolo Grassi Drama School in Milan in 2007, after three years of intense studies.
 Upon receiving the sought after diploma, Massimo Castri, the critically acclaimed Italian director, cast her as the female lead in Chekhov's Three Sisters.
-This life-changing part took Alice on a one-year tour, as she performed in some of the most celebrated theatres across Italy.
+This life-changing part took Torriani on a one-year tour, as she performed in some of the most celebrated theatres across Italy.

-When the Italian tour came to an end, it was now renowned director Gabriele Lavia who took a bow, as he too cast Alice for the female lead part in Dostoyevsky's Memoirs from the House of The Dead.
+When the Italian tour came to an end, it was now renowned director Gabriele Lavia who took a bow, as he too cast Torriani for the female lead part in Dostoyevsky's Memoirs from the House of The Dead.

-The Russian writer's imagination, coupled with Lavia's vision, fueled Alice's quixotic spirit, and just a few months later she landed in Moscow, for the shooting of the film Ten Winters, which went on to win the 2010 David di Donatello prize for Best Debut, as well as the Silver Ribbon for Best First Work at the Venice Film Festival.
+The Russian writer's imagination, coupled with Lavia's vision, fueled Torriani's quixotic spirit, and just a few months later she landed in Moscow, for the shooting of the film Ten Winters, which went on to win the 2010 David di Donatello prize for Best Debut, as well as the Silver Ribbon for Best First Work at the Venice Film Festival.

-During that same year Alice started working on the European Project "Prospero", under the guiding hand of Latvian director Alvis Hermanis.
+During that same year, Torriani started working on the European Project "Prospero", under the guiding hand of Latvian director Alvis Hermanis.
 Together, they brought The Young Ladies of Wilko, Hermanis's first work with Italian actors, to the stages of Milan, Paris, Venice, Berlin, Lisbon, Moscow, Rennes, Liege, Lotz, and Tampere, in a production spanning two fulfilling years.